karimikkonen/sextante-manual/sphinx/source/log.rst

-The SEXTANTE log
+The processing log
 ====================

-.. note:: This lesson describes the SEXTANTE log
+.. note:: This lesson describes the processing log

-All the analysis performed with SEXTANTE is logged in its own logging system.
-This allows you to know more about what has been done with SEXTANTE, to solve problems when they happen, and also to re--run previous operations, since the logging system also implements some interactivity.
+All the analysis performed with the processing framework is logged in its own logging system.
+This allows you to know more about what has been done with the processing tools, to solve problems when they happen, and also to re--run previous operations, since the logging system also implements some interactivity.

-To open the log, select the corresponding entry in the SEXTANTE menu.
+To open the log, select the corresponding entry in the processing menu.
 You will see the following dialog.

 .. image:: img/log/log.png